Freddy Lee Ain't Got No Horn: Short Fiction

-“You know I ain’t got no horn no mo’.
+“You know I ain’t got no horn no more’.
 Don’t tease me.
 I miss it too much.”

-“I know, but you’re too good to just let it go.
-You can’t just give up.”
+“I know, but you’re too good to just give up.”

 “You want me to go out and buy a new horn, Sly?
 You know how I live.
 I ain’t got no money.”